Install packages

 As with most topics in this course, we’re barely scratching the

-surface here, especially because we’re focusing on Ubuntu.
+surface here, especially because we’re focusing on Debian.
 There are

 many Linux distributions.
 While Debian has a lot of